 - One course from Group I and one course from Group II:

-- An additional 12 units in psychology, including 6 units from a course numbered 300 or higher (not including 610).
+- An additional 12 units in psychology, one of which (6 units) must be numbered 300 or higher (not including 610).

 - One course must have a lab (viz., PSYC 265, 280/281††, 335, 340, 355, 380, 530).